-- To date, the President has approved 49 National Guard requests for federal support for the use of National Guard personnel in a Title 32 duty status. - Through this order, the federal government will fund 100 percent of the cost for T-32 National Guard orders through June 24. - As of May 13, 40,552 National Guard troops have activated in T-32 duty status and 1,187 troops have activated in State Active Duty status to help with testing and other response efforts. - The CDC has nearly 4,600 personnel supporting the outbreak response. - The U.S. Public Health Service deployed more than 1,500 officers in support of nation-wide efforts to mitigate the virus' potential spread. - As of May 13, 947 USACE personnel are activated to support the COVID-19 mission, with more than 10,000 personnel engaged in additional response efforts. - To date, FEMA, HHS and the Cybersecurity Infrastructure and Security Agency (CISA) along with other federal agencies have distributed over 80.9 million cloth face coverings for critical infrastructure workers as part of a multi-prong approach to re-open American economic activity while continuing to limit spread of COVID-19.
+- To date, the President has approved 49 National Guard requests for federal support for the use of National Guard personnel in a Title 32 duty status. - □ Through this order, the federal government will fund 100 percent of the cost for T-32 National Guard orders through June 24. - As of May 18, 39,891 National Guard troops have activated in T-32 duty status and 891 troops have activated in State Active Duty status to help with testing and other response efforts. - The CDC has nearly 4,600 personnel supporting the outbreak response. - The U.S. Public Health Service Commissioned Corps has deployed more than 3,470 officers in support of nation-wide efforts to mitigate the virus' potential spread. - As of May 18, 751 USACE personnel are activated to support the COVID-19 mission, with more than 2,500 personnel engaged in additional response efforts. - To date, FEMA, HHS and the Cybersecurity Infrastructure and Security Agency (CISA) along with other federal agencies have distributed over 113.1 million cloth face coverings for critical infrastructure workers.